indaco/px-data-table/README.md

 Px-Data-Table is a Predix UI component that defines a data table, optionally using a sub-element for advanced column settings.

+## NOTE

+**This is a modified version of the original ['px-data-table'](https://github.com/PredixDev/px-data-table) repos with the following enhancement:**

+- Make just one row selectable

 ## Usage

 ### Prerequisites